pachev/pachev_ftp/README.md

 ```
 The rest of the files are created but the directories must be in the main folder

-## A Case For Extra Credit

-In general, this project was due in Python, yet I decided to do it in a new programming language: Rust.
-I am the only
-student in class who did not benefit from a starter file as everyone else was provided with a sample client and server
-file written in python.
-Further, python as a more mature language has better support and libraries.

-Although I did this project in a different language, I still was able to help other students through the forum by
-providing general strategies for handling argument parsing and configuration file parsing in python.
-In addition, I
-online below the extra steps which I believe can earn me more era credit.

 ### FTP Client

 1. Client is multithread for sending and receiving files which was not a requirement